Directors Notes

 Associate Professor Whitney Lynn received a project grant from the VIA Art Fund in April 2025.
 Her project, Atomic Open House, will be a monumental, site-specific installation in Nevada, facing the former Nevada Test Site.
 Black Cube Nomadic Museum is the project's curatorial producer.

-Congratulations to Chuanzhe (Bill) Xiong (MDes 2024) on winning an Indigo Design Award for his thesis project, LoopLab.
-The project was chaired by Assistant Professor Chad Hall.
+Congratulations to design alum Burke Smithers (BDes 2024) for winning a 2025 Young Ones TDC Award for his senior capstone project, Phylum (a typeface), and Chuanzhe (Bill) Xiong (MDes 2024) for winning a 2025 Indigo Design Award for his thesis project, LoopLab.
+Xiong's project was chaired by Assistant Professor Chad Hall.

-A set of cardboard stools designed by UW students in DESIGN 166 was featured during Seattle Art Book Fair’s exhibit “Reading Room” in May 2025.
-Also featured was a chair co-designed by alumn Peyton Todd (BDes 2023) and Jack MacLeod.
+A set of cardboard stools designed by students in DESIGN 166 was featured during Seattle Art Book Fair’s exhibit on May 10–11.
+A chair co-designed by alum Peyton Todd (BDes 2023) and Jack MacLeod was also featured in the exhibit.